rototor/pdfbox-graphics2d/README.md

 <dependency>
 	<groupId>de.rototor.pdfbox</groupId>
 	<artifactId>graphics2d</artifactId>
-	<version>0.12</version>
+	<version>0.13</version>
 </dependency>
 ```

 This library targets Java 1.6 and should work with Java 1.6.
-But at the moment it is only tested with Java 1.7 and Java 9.
+But at the moment it is only tested with Java 8, Java 9 and Java 10.

 ## Example Usage